 You’ve worked hard for decades.
 Paid your taxes.
 Always did what your boss asked.
-And now, you’re hurt, and you think

-    it’s time for a little bit of your hard work to come back to you.
-The Norfolk-area Social Security Disability attorneys

-    at Kalfus & Nachman agree, and we’re willing to fight to get you the Social Security Disability Insurance you’re

-    entitled to as an injured worker who’s paid into the Social Security system.
+And now, you’re hurt, and you think it’s time for a little bit of your hard work to come back to you.
+The Norfolk social security disability attorneys at Kalfus & Nachman PC agree, and we’re willing to fight to get you the Social Security Disability Insurance you’re entitled to as an injured worker who’s paid into the social security system.

 The SSDI process is complicated, and you shouldn’t try to navigate it on your own.
-Kalfus & Nachman can give you the

-    legal representation you need to maximize your chances at the benefits you deserve.
-For a free review of your case,
+Kalfus & Nachman PC can give you the legal representation you need to maximize your chances at the benefits you deserve.
+For a free review of your case, please call (855) 880-8163.

-    please call (800) 361-0430.

 The SSDI Application

 If you’ve suffered a personal injury that renders you eligible for SSDI benefits, you can then file an application with the Social Security Administration.
 You can file online or at your local Social Security office.

 Whichever route you decide to take, you should allow the experienced attorneys at Kalfus & Nachman PC assist you with this complicated application.
 It will enhance your chances.

 Because the application process is so complicated, many clients are initially denied by the federal government.
 This is common and does not mean your case is closed.
 Many applicants are denied because they do not provide sufficient medical documentation for their injuries or make a mistake on the application.

 You can appeal, and our lawyers can help with the appeals process.
 However, time is of the essence.
 You only have 60 days after the initial denial to file your appeal.